-The parents of 545 children separated at border still haven’t been found.
+The parents of 545 children separated at the border still haven’t been found.
 The pandemic isn’t helping.

 These human rights defenders “take the minimal, often inaccurate or out-of-date information provided by the government and do in-person investigations to find these parents,” Nan Schivone, the group’s legal director, said in a statement to The Post, noting that it was already “an arduous and time-consuming process on a good day.”

-Then, came the coronavirus pandemic.
+Then came the coronavirus pandemic.

 With strict curfews and other containment measures imposed across much of Central America, Justice in Motion was forced to halt its time-consuming work entirely.
 The suspicion and trauma common among separated parents — who are no easier to locate these days — has made it difficult to replicate efforts online.